SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 Duration: 0:02:00

 Once the Offline Discovery Agent is installed, you can configure and run a scan on our NYC Taxi Kafka cluster from your browser.

+Negative
+: NOTE: If you going to use the pre-scanned Discovery file instead then you can skip this section.

 ### Step 1: Go to the Discovery Agent